CarlesRojas/lime-launcher/README.md

 Some of the key features of Lime Launcher include:

-- A clean and uncluttered home screen that puts your most important apps front and center
+- A clean and uncluttered home screen that puts your most important apps front and center.
-- A powerful app drawer that lets you quickly search and automatically open apps
+- A powerful app drawer that lets you quickly search and automatically open apps.
-- A strong emphasis on privacy, with no data ever being sent to anyone and the code being open source
+- A strong emphasis on privacy, with no data ever being sent to anyone and the code being open source.
-- No ads to distract or disrupt your experience
+- No ads to distract or disrupt your experience.
+- A new fresh wallpaper every day to keep your home screen looking fresh.

 Whether you're looking for a launcher that's easy to use or one that simply gets out of your way, Lime Launcher is the perfect choice.
 So if you want a minimalistic, hassle-free experience on your Android device that also prioritizes your privacy and is ad-free, give Lime Launcher a try today!